-Introducing Kafka Migrator for Redpanda Connect
+Introducing Redpanda Migrator for Redpanda Connect

 Move your workloads from any Kafka system to Redpanda with a single command